 I am still of the belief that two of the most important conversations we can have with regards to the future of humanity and of sentient life in general are (a) how the transition to transhumanism could / should take place, and (b) where we would like this transition to inevitably leave us.
-This short work will have to do with the latter – and it’s emphasis will be a transhuman future ideal state that exemplifies the notion of “freedom.”
+This short article will have to do with the latter – and its emphasis will be a transhuman future ideal state that exemplifies the notion of “freedom.”

 I’ll begin with identifying what “freedom” means, why it might be desirable (and why it might not be), and how it might be ideally attained in a technologically advanced future.